Building Industry Fairness (Security of Payment) and Other Legislation Amendment Act 2020

 On 1 January 2022, the framework expanded further to include eligible private sector, local government, statutory authority, and government-owned corporations’ contracts with a value of $10 million or more.

-The framework will soon apply to other eligible building and construction contracts as follows:
+The framework is scheduled to apply to other eligible building and construction contracts as follows:

-- 1 April 2023—private sector, local government, statutory authorities’ and government-owned corporations’ contracts valued at $3 million or more.
+- 1 March 2025—private sector, local government, statutory authorities’ and government-owned corporations’ contracts valued at $3 million or more.

-- 1 October 2023—all eligible contracts valued at $1 million or more.
+- 1 October 2025—all eligible contracts valued at $1 million or more.

 Read more about the trust account framework.